splunk/observability-workshop/docs/resources/connect-info.md

 ![http-connect](../images/intro/shellinabox-connect.png){: .zoom}

-To connect please enter the user name **ubuntu** followed by the password found in section 1.
+To connect please enter the user name **ubuntu** followed by the password found in the spreadsheet used in section 1.
 This should result in the welcome page of the workshop as show below:

 ![web login](../images/intro/shellinabox-login.png){: .zoom}